FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 Circulated, report of the A/Senior Executive Officer, Community Support Services dated

-8th August, 2017 setting out proposals to dispose of the freehold interest of a dwelling--- 2
+8th August, 2017 setting out proposals to dispose of the freehold interest of a dwelling
+---
+2

 house situate at 19 Galvone Road, Kennedy Park and to bring a Section 183 Notice to Full